rafaelcmm/5am-dev/content/blog/dart-objects-101/index.md

 Foo('bar', 'bazz');
 ```

-So, if we need to initialize every final property, why the previous method didn't worked and this worked?
+So, if we need to initialize every final property, why the previous method didn't worked and this works?

 When we define constructors like this, dart knows that, in the moment of object instantiation, he should
 get the two `positional parameters` on the instantiation and attribute to it's equivalents on the
 object.
-That way it's we can protect our properties with final and simplify our constructor.
+That way we can protect our properties with final and simplify our constructor.

 ## Positional parameters X Named parameters